Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 ## Visualizing the WBC shape space after PCA

-The figures below show the shape space of WBC images, reduced to three dimensions by PCA, in which each image is represented by a point that is color-coded according to its cell family.
+The figure below shows the shape space of WBC images, reduced to three dimensions by PCA, in which each image is represented by a point that is color-coded according to its cell family.

 [![image-center](../assets/images/600px/cellorg_pca_graph.png){: .align-center}](../assets/images/cellorg_pca_graph.png)
 The projection of each WBC shape vector onto a three-dimensional PCA hyperplane produces the above three-dimensional space.
 Granulocytes are shown in blue, lymphocytes are shown in orange, and monocytes are shown in green.